0

 Why does the F44 Gran Coupe need a square setup?

-A square setup keeps the same wheel and tire size at all four corners.
-This matches the F44 FAAR platform better, preserves steering balance, allows tire rotation, and avoids making the rear tire unnecessarily wider than the driven front end.
+A square setup keeps the same wheel and tyre size at all four corners.
+This matches the F44 FAAR platform better, preserves steering balance, allows tyre rotation, and avoids making the rear tyre unnecessarily wider than the driven front end.

 What is the best F22 track setup?